nemanjam/reddit-unread-comments/README.md

 ## Documentation

+- If you are an **user** you can find the features overview here: [users-note.md](/docs/users-note.md).

+- If you are a **developer** and want to contribute or understand codebase faster you can find the code overview here: [developers-note.md](/docs/developers-note.md).
+Additionally there are more unsorted working notes in this folder: [/docs/work-notes](/docs/work-notes/).

 ## Development

 - For the recent Node.js versions (v20+) you will need `NODE_OPTIONS=--openssl-legacy-provider` option which is already included in the `package.json` scripts.
 Install dependencies with: